Future Advice About Going Back To The Office

 And so what next?
 We all head back to the office?
 That seems a great shame.
 To not take anything positive from this experience seems almost disrespectful to what we’ve been through, it certainly doesn’t seem to constitute learning.

 So do we all stay at home?
-Well that isn’t what many people or jobs need.
-I would certainly welcome a return to in person serendipity, time away from screens, meetings where we look into each other’s eyes and notice body language and non verbal queues.
+Well, that isn’t what many people or jobs need.
+I would certainly welcome a return to in person serendipity, time away from screens, and meetings where we look into each other’s eyes and notice body language and nonverbal queues.

 Well, I think this probably is desirable and yet there are pitfalls, some obvious and practical, others more abstract and systemic.

 Here are some that come to mind immediately, I’m sure there are many more (please feel free to share yours in the comments).
-I share them in hope that some reading this article can prepare well and get their best of both worlds:
+I share them in the hope that some reading this article can prepare well and get the best of both worlds:

 1. Be careful of hybrid meetings

-When some people are at home, whilst others in a group in person, the in person group will tend to contribute to poor group dynamics by cross talking, forgetting those on screen, defaulting to each other even over their remote colleagues.
+When some people are at home, whilst others are in a group in person, the in-person group will tend to contribute to poor group dynamics by cross-talking, forgetting those on screen, and defaulting to each other even over their remote colleagues.

 So either ask for the meetings to be one laptop per person, or really put some strong facilitation guidelines in place (e.g. speak in turn, alternate between those on screen and in the room, document everything digitally for all to contribute, get extra context for the remote workers by clarifying how they interpret and experience things).